mailjet/api-documentation/guides-sms/_sms-stats.md

 }
 ```

-If you want to view the stats for a specific recipient, simply use the `To` property with your request.
+If you want to view the stats for a specific recipient, simply use the `To` filter with your request.

 Keep in mind that the complete phone number should be entered, as described in the [Send SMS API section](#send-transactional-sms).